About Farm to Plate

 Farm to Plate is Vermont’s food system plan being implemented statewide by the 350+ member organizations of the Farm to Plate Network to increase economic development and jobs in the farm and food sector and improve access to healthy local food for all Vermonters.

-Collectively, we strive for a viable, sustainable, and resilient food system to produce and distribute our food.
+Collectively, we strive for an equitable, viable, sustainable, and resilient food system to produce and distribute our food.

 Farm to Plate Intended Outcomes: